SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Further Analysis and Discussion

 \subsection{Limitation and Future Work}

 Although the proposed diffusion-based augmentation method effectively improves classification performance by generating faithful and diverse samples, its generation efficiency remains a limitation~\cite{yin2024one}.
 Due to the iterative nature of the diffusion process, producing a large amount of synthetic data can be computationally expensive and time-consuming compared to other generative models.
-In future work, we plan to investigate acceleration strategies, such as distillation-based fast samplers~\cite{yin2024one}, to reduce generation costs without compromising sample diversity and fidelity.
+Accordingly, SASG-DA is formulated as an offline augmentation strategy and may be less suitable for scenarios requiring on-the-fly generation of large-scale data.
+In future work, we plan to investigate acceleration strategies, such as distillation-based fast samplers~\cite{yin2024one}, to reduce generation costs without compromising sample diversity and faithfulness.
 Exploring lightweight diffusion architectures could further facilitate practical deployment in data augmentation applications.